innodev-au/innodev-au.github.io/index.md

 ## For webMethods

+###wmboost-data

-[wmboost-data](https://github.com/innodev-au/wmboost-data): A free and open source Java library that makes it easier to access and manipulate documents in webMethods compared to coding directly with out-of-the-box classes like IData and IDataUtil.
+[wmboost-data](https://github.com/innodev-au/wmboost-data) is a free and open source Java library that makes it easier to access and manipulate documents in webMethods compared to coding directly with out-of-the-box classes like IData and IDataUtil.
 It can be used for either server or client-side code.

+Javadoc documentation is located [here](https://innodev-au.github.io/wmboost-data-doc/latest/javadoc/)

 ## The Fascinator (used by ReDBox)